About the Salford Methodist Circuit

 The Salford Methodist Circuit is made up of 6

 churches, serving communities from rural Glazebrook to Swinton to the inner-city developments of Langworthy and Ordsall.
 See more about our churches here

 There are two Methodist Ministers stationed in the Circuit, who work closely with two associated Anglican Clergy through the ecumenical partnership at Emmanuel.
-In 2018 the circuit employed two lay staff with a focus on Children & Families and Communications.
+We also employ a lay Communications Officer, who has been heading up our online worship resources during the Lockdown.

 A Brief History

 The first Salford Circuit was formed in 2001 when the Salford group of Churches left the then Manchester and Salford Mission Circuit and joined with the Swinton Circuit.